 If you feel you need to do one of these, be open with the employee and explain the reason.

 Where to Keep Track of Bonuses

-If you use our time tracking software, you can track bonuses on your employee’s expense sheets.
-It’s a really good idea to keep track of what you give employees each year so that you can give appropriately in subsequent years.
+If you use our Timesheets.com to track employee time and expenses, you can track bonuses too.
+In the software, you can keep track of what you give employees each year so that you can give appropriately in subsequent years.